Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Although this option is available, your Glencor Driving School instructor would only ever sit in at your request and would NEVER insist on sitting in.

 At the end of the driving test your examiner will give you a debrief.
-At this point it could be beneficial to ask the examiner to permit your driving instructor to listen to the debrief.
-Your Glencor Driving School instructor recommends this option.
+At this point it could be beneficial to have your driving instructor listen to the debrief.
+Your Glencor Driving School instructor recommends that you use this option, especially if your instructor is not sitting in during the test.

 Do I pay my instructor two hours for the day of my driving test? - YES